MP for Arbroath and Broughty Ferry

 Shadow SNP Spokesperson (Scotland)

-Stephen Gethins is a Scottish National Party MP for Arbroath and Broughty Ferry, first elected in July 2024.
-He currently serves as Shadow SNP Spokesperson for Scotland and for International Affairs, and sits on the Speaker's Committee on the Electoral Commission.
-He has previously held multiple SNP shadow roles and served on foreign affairs committees.
+Stephen Gethins is a Scottish National Party MP for Arbroath and Broughty Ferry, elected in July 2024.
+He serves as Shadow SNP Spokesperson for Scotland and has previously held roles focused on international affairs and foreign policy, including time on the Foreign Affairs Committee and multiple SNP shadow posts related to Europe and international affairs.
+He also sits on the Speaker's Committee on the Electoral Commission (2024-2026).

-Declares ten financial interests, covering miscellaneous entries, travel outside the UK, and employment earnings (including ongoing paid employment).
+Declared financial interests include miscellaneous entries, visits outside the UK, and paid employment (including ongoing paid employment).

 Generated 21 February 2026